 Result is “Error: unable to read what child say: bad file descriptor”.

 The solution is to tweak these PHP-FPM settings based on available server resources.
 Otherwise, the server may crash.

-Therefore, our Hosting Engineers first check available server resources, website traffic, website contents and then fine tune these values.
+Therefore, our Support Engineers first check available server resources, website traffic, website contents and then fine tune these values.

 Also, in a server with multiple services, all of them are taken into account while tuning these parameters.

 Let’s see how we tweak these values in a Plesk server.